EUR 40 million hybrid bond

 The availability of funding is ensured by spreading the maturity of the borrowing portfolio, financing sources and instruments.
 In general, cash and cash equivalents are targeted to be kept at a minimum.
 The Group also has revolving credit facilities with banks, bank borrowings, current accounts with overdraft facilities and the short-term EUR 200 million Finnish commercial paper programme.
 Liquidity risk is managed by retaining long-term liquidity reserves and by exceeding short-term liquidity requirements.
 The Group’s liquidity reserve includes cash and cash equivalents, money market investments and long-term unused committed credit facilities.
 Short-term liquidity requirements include the repayments of short- and long-term debt within the next 12 months, expected dividends as well as a specifically defined strategic liquidity requirement, which covers the operative funding needs.

 The company’s current loan agreements are subject to the net gearing ratio financial covenant.
 Outstanding unsecured bonds maturing in November 2019 and September 2022 have the net gearing ratio covenant level of 130%.
 Financiers are provided with quarterly reports on the observance of the financial loan covenant.
 If the Group is in breach of the covenant, the creditor may demand accelerated loan repayment.
 Management monitors the fulfillment of the loan covenant on a regular basis.
 The risks related to impairment of assets or breaching financial covenants under finance agreements will increase and have an effect on the financial position in case the Group i s not able to improve its financial performance and strengthen its balance sheet.
 Breaches of covenants could result in a default of an essential part of loans.
 With IFRS 16 introduction from 1 January 2019 onwards, assets and interest-bearing liabilities will grow by approximately EUR 45 million.
 With this increase the net gearing at year end 2018 would be approximately 102 per cent.

 The tools to monitor the development of the Group’s capital structure are the equity ratio and net gearing ratio.
 Equity ratio refers to the ratio of equity to total assets.
 Net gearing ratio is measured as net liabilities divided by equity.
 Net liabilities include interest-bearing liabilities less interest-bearing short term receivables and cash and cash equivalents.

-On the balance sheet date the equity ratio is 36.9 per cent.
-The target in respect of net gearing ratio is below 100 per cent.
+On the balance sheet date the equity ratio is 35.1 per cent.
+The official financial target in respect of net gearing ratio is below 100 per cent.
 On the balance sheet date, the net gearing ratio was 88.6 per cent.
 With IFRS 16 introduction from 1 January 2019 onwards, assets and interest-bearing liabilities will grow by approximately EUR 45 million.
 With this increase the net gearing at year end 2018 would be approximately 102 per cent.